mcproxy/mcproxy/debug/README.md

     apt-get install libboost-all-dev

 #### Compilation
-Build the _Tester_ and move it do directory tester:
+Build the _Tester_ and move it to the directory tester:

     cd ../mcproxy/
     make clean